Fishing industry in Canada

-Canada's fishing industry is a key contributor to the success of the Canadian economy.
 In 2018, Canada's fishing industry was worth $36.1 billion in fish and seafood products and employed approximately 300,000 people.
 Aquaculture, which is the farming of fish, shellfish, and aquatic plants in fresh or salt water, is the fastest growing food production activity in the world and a growing sector in Canada.
 In 2015, aquaculture generated over $1 billion in GDP and close to $3 billion in total economic activity.
 Fisheries and Oceans Canada oversees the management of Canada's aquatic resources and works with fishermen across the country to ensure the sustainability of Canada's oceans and in-land fisheries.